someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ​>>>
 ```

+Depending on your install method the command could be just `python`, without the version number.

-This is the Python <abbr title="Read-Eval-Print-Loop">REPL</abbr>.
+This starts the Python <abbr title="Read-Eval-Print-Loop">REPL</abbr>.
 The REPL is a great way to quickly test code.
 You can type in a command, execute it by pressing the <kbd>Enter</kbd> key, and see the result printed to the screen.

 To exit the REPL, simply type `exit()` and press <kbd>Enter</kbd>.